example42/puppet-playground/README.md

 This is enough to play with Puppet.

+## WORK WITH MODULES

+You can add the modules you want in vagrant-example42/modules.
+For this you have various options

  1 - If you want to quick test code just add resources in manifeests/init.pp (see below).